eleniTsalapati/Ontology-Generation-with-the-help-of-Chatbot/README.md

 ```

 ## Uninstall Libraries with anaconda:
-First if you have still activate the enviroment then you have to deactivate: `conda deactivate`.
-Then you find the folder that holds the enviroment (usually under c:/users/[user_name]/anacoda[number]/env) and delete that folder and you are done.

-To uninstall the NTLK data set use the following command to find the file:
+First, to uninstall the NTLK data set use the following command to find the file:
 ```
 python ./commands/path_nltk.py
 ```
-and either find the folder and delete it
+and find the folder and delete it.

+If the enviroment is still activated, then you have to deactivate it: `conda deactivate`.
+Then you find the folder that holds the enviroment (usually under c:/users/[user_name]/anacoda[number]/env) and delete that folder and you are done.